Skip links

 3. Paste the API Token generated in MAT into the API Key field.

-4. In Allowed HTTP Request Domains, select the appropriate option.
+4. In Allowed HTTP Request Domains, leave it as is.

 5. Optionally, rename the credential by clicking on the name in the modal header and assigning your preferred administrative name.